Lamden/lamden_link_docs/swapLamdenNative2lamden.md

 ### STEP 2️⃣
 ![external-lamden-step2](./static/external-lamden-step2.png ':size=800')

-1. You'll be prompted to connect your Lamden Wallet
+For Step 2, you'll be prompted to connect your Lamden Wallet:
 * If this is your first time using Lamden Link, then you'll be asked to *Create Linked Account*
 * If you're a returning user, you'll be asked to *Connect To Lamden Wallet*

-3. Click *Next Step*
+1. Click *Next Step*

 >[!Tip]
 >Some common issues you might encounter:<br/>